ErinaTheDummy/SwordToShield/Character_Creation/Backgrounds.md

 You are automatically proficient in your tools of trade.

 ## Farmer
+Your tools of trade are a scythe and a shovel

+### Farm Knowledge
+You gain proficiency in nature and survival and have advantage on checks to identify plants and animals.

+## Rancher
 Your tools of trade are a trident, 10 rations of animal feed, and a net.

 #### Herder